The engine that powers sustainable organisations

 Follow us on Linkedin!

-Sustainability reporting standards or reporting frameworks are guidelines to report ESG impact on an organisational level.
+Sustainability reporting standards or reporting frameworks are guidelines to report ESG (Environment, Social, Governance) impact on an organisational level.
 Standards are created by experts in various topics and industries.
-They provide orientation on preparing or filing disclosures in a systematic and relevant manner applicable to a wide range of industries, organisational size and scale, and reporting objectives.
+They provide guidance on how to prepare or file disclosures in a structured and appropriate way that can be used by different industries, organizations of different sizes and reporting requirements.

 Any company embarking on sustainability reporting faces the same question at some point: what to report, and how?
-Thankfully, reporting standards and frameworks exist to make the attempt a whole lot more manageable.
-They simplify the process by outlining best practices for reporting sustainability impacts, including on a granular level the metrics and indicators that best define impact.
+Thankfully, reporting standards and frameworks exist to make the attempt a lot more manageable.
+They make it easier to report on how sustainable a company's activities are by giving best practices.
+This includes detailing specific measurements and indicators that show how impactful the company's actions are.

 Here is an overview of the most important ESG reporting standards that exist in the reporting space today:

-The EU Sustainability Reporting Standards (ESRS) is being developed to support the Corporate Sustainability Reporting Directive (CSRD), which would make ESRS-aligned reporting mandatory for companies.
+The EU Sustainability Reporting Standards (ESRS) are being developed to support the Corporate Sustainability Reporting Directive (CSRD), which would make ESRS-aligned reporting mandatory for companies.

 The EU taxonomy is a classification system, establishing a list of environmentally sustainable economic activities.
 The goal is to create more transparency around the sustainability of companies’ business activities.